opsone-ch/documentation/index.rst

 ========================
-Managed Server Version 7
+Managed Server Version 8
 ========================

-You are looking at the documentation of our managed server version 7.
+You are looking at the documentation of our managed server version 8.
 Switch to other versions by using the `Switch to` selector at the bottom of the navigation.

 To start, we recommend you to make yourself familiar with the :doc:`general/index`, and especially the :doc:`general/access`.

-.. list-table:: Managed Server Version 7: Main Software Versions and End of Life Date
+.. list-table:: Managed Server Version 8: Main Software Versions and End of Life Date

    * - OS Release
      - Webserver
      - Database
      - PHP
      - EOL
-   * - Debian 10
+   * - Debian 11
-     - nginx 1.16
+     - nginx 1.20
-     - MariaDB 10.3
+     - MariaDB 10.10
-     - 5.6 (EOL), 7.0 (EOL), 7.2, 7.4
+     - 5.6 (EOL), 7.0 (EOL), 7.2 (EOL), 7.4, 8.0
-     - May 2024
+     - May 2026

 Search and Glossary
 ===================